Sol2023/Learning_Map/Projects.md

 ## Underwriting Model Development
-Primary Goal: Developed underwriting scoring model to classify auto loan based on survival rate
+*Primary Goal*: Developed underwriting scoring model to classify auto loan based on survival rate
 Solution: Pulled data from MySQL, implemented data cleaning with Python and tested features statistically significant with Kaplan-Meier and COX PH model, applied AFT, RSF (Random Survival Forest) and Neural MTLR Model to divide customers into 5 different types and computed the historical CNL performance, finally selected RSF as final model and deployed it in production
 Result: New model boosted 28% loan acceptance and led to 20 million loan amount increase